Positano

 When it comes to accommodation, the list of hotels, apartments and Bed & Breakfasts in Positano is endless.
 As most options tend to be a bit pricey, we recommend staying outside the center.
 If you arrive in Positano by ferry, staying close to the port is more convenient.

 As for shopping, Positano is known for its local crafts, including hand-made fabrics, shoes and ceramics.
-During your stay there, don’t miss out on the popular Positano swimwear!
+Don’t miss out on the popular Positano swimwear during your stay there!

 Important phone numbers for your stay in Positano